 Another plus point of greens is their high potassium content.
-According to a hypothesis, having a potassium-rich diet can nullify the harmful effects of high sodium levels (10).
+According to a hypothesis, having a potassium-rich diet can balance the harmful effects of high sodium intake (10).

 A cup of raw spinach has 167 mg, chopped raw kale has 299 mg, and chopped collards has 61 mg of potassium.

-Though the hypothesis is not entirely proved, there’s no harm in having a cup of greens every day, isn’t it?
+Although the hypothesis is not entirely proved, there is no harm in having a cup of greens every day, is there?

-Cruciferous veggies, including broccoli, cabbage, cauliflower, kohlrabi, turnip-Swede, bok choy, and lettuce, contain unique biochemical compounds called sulforaphanes.
-These glucosinolate by-products exhibit neuroprotective properties via different mechanisms (11).
+Cruciferous veggies, including broccoli, cabbage, cauliflower, kohlrabi, turnip-Swede, bok choy, and lettuce, contain a unique biochemical compound called sulforaphane.
+This glucosinolate by-product exhibits neuroprotective properties via different mechanisms (11).

-Other phytochemicals and micronutrients work along with sulforaphanes to reduce the oxidative stress and inflammation, improve mitochondrial functioning, and activate designated neuroprotective genes to ensure efficient functioning of your brain (11).
+Other phytochemicals and micronutrients work along with sulforaphane to reduce the oxidative stress and inflammation, improve mitochondrial functioning, and activate designated neuroprotective genes to ensure efficient functioning of your brain (11).